Power system substation asset monitoring and condition analysis in future power systems

 Electrical Power Engineering and Mechatronics|

 Department of Electrical Power Engineering and Mechatronics

-- First one is to understand current and alternative approaches for substation asset condition monitoring and what are the main influencing factors to increase the observability of asset condition.
+- Understand current and alternative approaches for substation asset condition monitoring and determine the main influencing factors to increase the observability of asset condition.
 These include collecting, assessing and making decisions on available assets conditions using the available measurement data but also considering applicability of new sensors technology, IoT and cyber security.
-Here, the various sensitivities and alternatives shall be determined and as much as possible highlighted considering the limitations in actual power systems.
+Various sensitivities and alternatives shall be determined and as much as possible highlighted considering the limitations in actual power systems.

-- Secondly, to implement probabilistic and risk management theory or some other approach to enable condition based asset management approach in power system.
-There are various type of information available from the substations and the decisions made shall be based on these.
-Usually, these include measurements from SCADA, WAMS, environment measurements, etc. In addition, the objective is to develop methodology (including substation based asset condition and component/asset ranking) which combines the available information, assesses the level and content of this data and determine the level and extent of data what is necessary to enable the approach of condition based asset management.
+- Implement probabilistic and risk management theory or some other approach to enable condition based asset management approach in power system.
+There are various type of information available from substations and the descisions made shall be based on these.
+Usually these include measurments from SCADA, WAMS, environment measurements, etc. In addition, the objective is to develop methodolgy (including substation based asset condition and component/asset ranking) which combines the available information, assesses the level and content of this data and determine the level and extent of data what is necessary to enable the approach of condition based asset management.

 The applicants should fulfill the following requirements:

 - Holds a master's degree in Electrical Engineering or Data Analysis/Management (with emphasis on technical assets) or a similar degree with an academic level equivalent to a master's degree

 - Have obtained excellent study results and has good knowledge on different mathematical analysis methods (probabilistic and risk assessment theory and methods)